dotnet/pinvoke/CONTRIBUTING.md

  * Types, enums, and constants defined in common Windows header files should be defined in the PInvoke.Windows.Core project.

-When introducing support for a new native DLL to this project, use the templates\AddNewLibrary.ps1 Powershell cmdlet to create the projects necessary to support it and follow the instructions from that script.
+When introducing support for a new native DLL to this project, use the `templates\AddNewLibrary.ps1` Powershell cmdlet to create the projects necessary to support it and follow the instructions from that script.

+Sometimes it might be needed to add libraries to share types and structures among high-level API sets.
+When that happens you should use the `templates\AddNewLibrary.ps1` Powershell cmdlet to create a core library.

+A Core Library on PInvoke project wording is a library that only contains types and structures, no functions, classes or methods.
+These kind of projects are meant to be used when types and structures must be shared among other high level projects, like PInvoke.SHCore and PInvoke.User32 share types using Windows.ShellScalingApi.

+Core Libraries should be named after their C/C++m header file names like ShellScalingApi.h

-The library should also be added to the list on the [readme](README.md).
+The high-level libraries should also be added to the list on the [readme](README.md).

 ### Win32 API Sets